partiql/partiql-docs/drafts/LET-DRAFT.md

 ## Purpose

-Although we have implemented the `LET` clause in `Partiql-lang-kotlin`, we have not yet define the semantics for `LET` in our spec.
+Although we have implemented the `LET` clause in `Partiql-lang-kotlin`, we have not yet defined the semantics for `LET` in our spec.
 The purpose of this document is to keep notes on relative information we have on `LET` clause so far, and hopefully can lay some ground work for future RFC and spec work.
 I used the word “proposed” for lack of a better alternative, please view it as content for discussion.
 * * *